haysclark/shairport2_plugin/README.md

 Then install the plugin and enable as per usual.

+Once installed the helper app needs to be compiled and/or installed into the systems PATH.
+There are a number of pre-compiled binaries in the directory:

+/var/lib/squeezeboxserver/cache/InstalledPlugins/Plugins/ShairTunes/shairport_helper/pre-compiled

+Copy the one for your system into the PATH, on a linux system you may copy it to:

+/usr/loca/bin/shairport_helper   - note the file needs to be renamed.

-Once installed compile the helper app, on Linux:
+To compile the helper app, on Linux:

     > cpan HTTP::Request HTTP::Message Crypt::OpenSSL::RSA IO::Socket::INET6 Net::SDP
     > apt-get install build-essential libssl-dev libcrypt-openssl-rsa-perl \